Developer Environment

 ./bw-dev up # Start the docker containers

-• Once the build is complete, you can access the instance at http://localhost:1333 and create an admin user.
+1. Once the build is complete, you can access the instance at http://localhost, your ngrok domain, or http://localhost:{PORT}, depending on you domain and port configuration.

 If you're curious: the ./bw-dev command is a simple shell script runs various other tools: above, you could skip it and run docker-compose build or docker-compose up directly if you like. ./bw-dev just collects them into one common place for convenience.
 Run it without arguments to get a list of available commands, read the documentation page for it, or open it up and look around to see exactly what each command is doing!